GroupRegNet: A Groupwise One-shot Deep Learning-based 4D Image Registration Method: Methods

 The smoothness regularization loss $L_{\mathrm{smo}}$ encourages a smooth and realistic transformation, which accounts the displacement field gradient and the gradient of the image \cite{liu2020learning}:

 Here $\nabla_iD^n_{\mathrm{tem}}(x)$ is the partial derivative of the displacement field with respect to axis $i$, which is approximated by a forward difference.
+Our initial choice of the smoothness term was the isotropic total variation \cite{vishnevskiy2016isotropic}.
+The current term in equation \ref{eq:smooth} slightly increases the accuracy and efficiency by promoting the consistency between the gradient of displacement and the gradient of image intensity to preserve the edges.

 An optional cyclic consistent regularization loss is used if deformation fields in the group are periodic or symmetric, such as those present in a respiratory-binned 4D-CT.
-This loss will promote the estimated template to be sitting in the center of all input images in the image space.
+This loss reduces the sum of displacements from one location in the template to all corresponding locations in the input images so that the estimated template is at the center of all input images in the image manifold.
+An alternative cyclic loss is to reduce the composition of transformations through the cycle of motion.
+However, in practice, it is computationally expensive to implement.
+The smoothness and cyclic consistent loss are both positive values, and a lower loss represents the higher smoothness or consistency of the deformation field, respectively.